 php -i | grep additional

 Note: It appears Catalina does not include the PHP Zip extension.
 This is a popular extension used by many packages.
-Once I determine a work around, I will post an update.
+This was one of the reasons I switched to using Docker.

 MySQL is not pre-installed with Mac OS X. It is something you downloaded when following the original post.
 As such, the macOS Catalina upgrade should not have changed your MySQL configuration.

 Find this interesting?
 Let's continue the conversation on Twitter.